raspberrypilearning/getting-started-with-node-red/worksheet.md

-# Getting started with Node RED
+# Getting started with Node-RED

-Node RED is a drag and drop visual tool which comes pre-installed on Raspbian.
-In this resource we will use Node RED to control LEDs via the Raspberry Pi's GPIO pins.
+Node-RED is a drag-and-drop visual tool which comes pre-installed on Raspbian.
+In this resource we will use Node-RED to control LEDs via the Raspberry Pi's GPIO pins.

 ## GPIO pins

 One powerful feature of the Raspberry Pi is the row of GPIO pins along the top edge of the board.
 GPIO stands for General-Purpose Input/Output.
 These pins are a physical interface between the Raspberry Pi and the outside world.
-At the simplest level, you can think of them as switches that you can turn on or off (input) or that the Pi can turn on or off (output).
+At the simplest level, you can think of them as switches that you can turn on or off (input), or that the Raspberry Pi can turn on or off (output).

-The GPIO pins allow the Raspberry Pi to control and monitor the outside world by being connected to electronic circuits.
-The Pi is able to control LEDs, turning them on or off, run motors, and many other things.
-It's also able to detect whether a switch has been pressed, the temperature, and light.
+The GPIO pins are used to connect the Raspberry Pi to electronic circuits, which allow it to control and monitor the outside world.
+Using the GPIO pins, the Raspberry Pi is able to turn LEDs on or off, run motors, and perform many other actions.
+It is also able to detect external conditions, such as temperature, light levels, and whether a switch has been pressed.
 We refer to this as physical computing.

 There are 40 pins on the Raspberry Pi (26 pins on early models), and they provide various different functions.